Yandex Cloud

 • secondary-delay-secs: Replica's lag behind the master in seconds.
 It can be useful for data recovery in case of invalid operations.

-• --disk-encryption-key-id: Disk encryption using a custom KMS key.
+• --disk-encryption-key-id: Disk encryption with a custom KMS key.

 To learn more about disk encryption, see Storage.